:start-extend()

 using as a reference.

-On some systems, you may encounter situations where the shell
+On some systems, you may encounter situations where the shell which

-terminal databases.
-In that situation, xterm may choose a
+databases.
+In that situation, xterm may choose a terminal

-terminal description not known to the shell.
+description not known to the shell.

 WINDOWID